decretist/Dissertation/Chapter4/burrows.md

 26.0706 per 1,000), but rather the mean of the normalized frequencies of *in* for each of the samples (the mean of 25.5673, 24.9975, and 28.8320, or 26.4656 occurrences per 1,000). **(mean of means)**

+After calculating the mean of means and sample standard deviation for each of the features (MFWs), Burrows then converted the normalized (percentage) frequencies of occurrence for each feature in each sample in the comparison corpus to z-scores by subtracting the mean of means from the frequency and dividing the positive or negative difference by the standard deviation for the feature.
+At this point, Burrows turned his attention to the unattributed text, tabulating all occurrences of the 30 MFWs for which data had been collected from the comparison texts, then normalizing the word counts by converting them to percentage frequencies of occurrence.

 It is not possible to apply Burrow's methodology in the case of the *dicta* from Gratian's *Decretum* without modification.
 As the